LordProfit/CryptoVIPBot/README.md

 ## Trading Strategy

 The bot trades a strategy called the ['TalonSniper'](https://www.tradingview.com/script/Kt8v4HcD-Talon-Sniper-v1/).
-It can be modified to take your own stragies.
+It can be modified to execute your own stragies.

-### Why this strategy?

-I chose the strategy as a demonstration strategy.
-I came across it while browsing trading view.
-On the surface the strategy seems to find points where trends can be considered "confirmed".
-The strategy was reimplemented by looking at the code in the trading view pine editor and then recreating it in python.
-This can be found in the trading_signal() function of the bot_functions.py file.

 ### Heikin Ashi Candles